Nodecom-Products/ThermiteDraw/README.md

 * Screen sharing.
 * Can drawing on the screen to things you like.
-* Design like a chalkboard.
+* The design like a chalkboard.

 ### Docs & Community